Key takeaways

 What WeTransfer actually got right (and why I still use it)

 For all the criticism, WeTransfer pioneered something nobody had before: instant file sharing without an account on either end.
-That's still magic.
-The download page is clean.
-The brand is friendly.
-Their free tier is genuinely useful, not a crippled trial.
+That's still useful.
+The download page is clean, the brand is familiar, and the free tier is workable for occasional sends.

 The reason agencies outgrow it isn't because WeTransfer is bad — it's because clients eventually deserve a more polished delivery experience than a generic third-party link.
 That's true of any tool a freelancer first reaches for.